nextstrain/nextclade/docs/user/nextclade-web/export.md

 ### Export

-Once Nextclade has finished its analysis, you can download the results in a variety of formats by clicking the "Export" button at the top panel:
+Once Nextclade has finished the analysis, you can download the results in a variety of formats by clicking the "Export" button in the top panel:

 ![Download results](../assets/web_download-options.png)